NikKowPHP/mi/src/content/book/en/chapters/chapter-11.md

 **Step 3: Navigating the Dissonance (The Middle of the Meeting)** The conflict ignited immediately.
 Mark presented an aggressive date; Jane countered, "That's reckless."

 Maria felt her own system start to hijack. *Here we go again,* a voice in her head screamed. *David is waiting for this to fall apart.
-Don't let him be right.* She caught herself, took a silent **Conductor's Breath (Chapter 1)** to quiet her inner Architect, and deployed the core principle of connection: proving she was listening before trying to solve (Chapter 6).
+Don't let him be right.* She caught herself, took a silent **Conductor's Breath (Chapter 1)** to quiet her inner Architect, and deployed the core principle of connection.

-*   She turned to Jane: "That's a critical point, Jane.
-It sounds like your core concern isn't just about the date, but about protecting our long-term credibility with users.
-Is that right?"
-(Jane's tension dropped.)
+She turned to Jane, trying to run the script.
+"That's a critical point, Jane.
+It sounds like your core concern isn't just about the date, but about protecting our credibility."

-*   Maria then employed **Strategic Silence**.
-Her calm presence co-regulated the room.
+It backfired instantly.
+"Don't tell me what my core concern is, Maria," Jane snapped, her voice like ice.
+"My core concern is that this date is reckless, full stop.
+The data is clear."

+The public rejection hit Maria like a physical blow.
+Her hijack alarm, which had been a quiet hum, now blared.
+Her inner Architect screamed at her to shut Jane down, to end the debate and make a decision. *This is a waste of time.
+Just overrule her.* She felt her jaw tighten, the impulse to revert to her old command-and-control style was immense.
+This was the work.
+It was choosing, under fire, not to take the easy way out.
+She took another, deeper, almost imperceptible breath, forcing her system back online.
+She had to drop the script and try again, but this time in Jane's language: data and risk.

+"You're right," Maria said, her tone shifting from soft to direct.
+"Let's stick to the data.
+The risk you're flagging isn't a feeling; it's a number.
+You're saying the performance simulations have a 15% margin of error, and that's too high for a launch this critical.
+Is that the core of the problem?"

+The change was immediate.
+Jane blinked, surprised by the direct, data-focused Playback.
+Her posture softened, just a fraction.
+"Exactly," she said.
+"A 15% error margin is a potential extinction event."

-Jane shifted from a roadblock to a problem-solving partner, suggesting a caching layer idea.
-Seeing an opening, Jane briefly looked at Leo.
+By honoring Jane's Sentinel brain, Maria had finally made her feel heard.
+The tension in the room didn't disappear, but its quality changed—from adversarial to analytical.
+Jane shifted from a roadblock to a problem-solving partner, suggesting a caching layer idea that could reduce the performance uncertainty.
+Seeing an opening, she even glanced at Leo.
 "Leo," she said, a rare note of acknowledgement in her voice, "your user feedback on latency was the flag for this.
 Good catch."
-Maria hadn't justmanaged the conflict; she had conducted the dissonance into a new, more productive key.
+Maria hadn't just managed the conflict; she had conducted the dissonance into a new, more productive key, but only after failing first.

 **Step 4: The Echo (After the Meeting)**
 She sent a follow-up email that focused on clarity.
 It only had two sections: